linuxkay/SSHelper_Memo/README.md

 SSHelper app

-may require android 5 or above
+may require android 8 or above

+SSHelper does not complatible android 5x

 ## Install